nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: -b, --backend=<HOST,PORT>

     Set backend  host and port.
+For  HTTP/1 backend, multiple  backend   addresses  are   accepted  by
+    repeating this  option.
+HTTP/2 backend  does not support multiple backend  addresses and the first occurrence of this option is used.
     Default: '127.0.0.1,80'

 .. option:: -f, --frontend=<HOST,PORT>